-Our second date was just the two of us.
-We learned more about each other over dinner.
-We discovered that we shared many interests and had similar life goals.
+On our second date we learned more about each other over dinner.
+We discovered that we share many interests and life goals.
 Family is extremely important to both of us.
 This was the first time we shared our dreams of starting a family.
-This commonality drew us closer and we’ve been happily together ever since.

-We married in Laguna Beach, surrounded by family and our closest friends.
+We married in Laguna Beach, surrounded by family and friends.
 Our relationship is filled with love, trust, laughter and adventure.

-We enjoy traveling.
-We spend summers seeking new adventures.
-We are lucky to have the ability to see the world and have new experiences.
-We also enjoy hiking, camping, and spending time with our nieces and nephews.
-Most of all, we enjoy spending quality time together at home.
+As a couple, we enjoy traveling.
+We spend summers seeking new adventures and seeing the world.
+We love hiking, camping, and spending time with our nieces and nephews.
+We can be homebodies too.
+Quality time together at home is wonderful too.
 We are excited to share these experiences with our future children.